zalando/problem-spring-web/problem-spring-web/README.md

 </dependency>
 ```

 ## Configuration

-Make sure you register the required modules with your ObjectMapper:
+If not using the starter module, make sure you register the required modules with your ObjectMapper:

 ```java
 @Bean